znicolaou/pseudospectral_cgl/README.md

 # System requirements
 This code has been run with GSL 2.4 (https://www.gnu.org/software/gsl/) and FFTW 3.3.5 (http://www.fftw.org/)
 with the C compiler gcc 4.9.2 (https://gcc.gnu.org/).
+For OpenMP functionality, Mac users should use gcc rather than the default clang, which can be installed with homebrew.

 # Compiling and usage
 Compile the program with